This post was originally published in November 2022.

 Originally from Jalisco, Mexico, Angela moved to Frogtown in 1999 with her then two young daughters.
 She said that the Jardin is actually a community garden.
 Every year, you pay $20 and you have your own space to grow fruit and vegetables.

-The now beautiful garden used to be an empty lot where people would do drugs.
+This now beautiful garden used to be an empty lot where people would do drugs.
 “Sometimes, when I was playing outside with my daughters, I had to take them inside the house.”
-Angela said that she, alongside all the neighbors, distributed pamphlets around the neighborhood, and then asked LA County to build the garden in 2004.
+Angela said that she, alongside all the neighbors, distributed pamphlets around the neighborhood, and asked LA County to build the garden in 2004.

 Taylor Yard Bridge